 One of the biggest obstacles many felons face after being released from prison is finding a job.
 Many companies refuse to hire candidates with a felon on their records.
 So, what job options are available for felons?
 Believe it or not, you will have ample job options to choose from.

 A major mistake that felons make immediately after prison is delaying.
 The longer you delay looking for a job, the harder it will be.
-Now, this is not to say that delaying will prevent you from getting hired on with a good company, but it will make things harder.
+Now, this is not to say that delaying will prevent you from getting hired by a good company, but it will make things harder.
 This mostly has to do with dedication.

 In the beginning, your mind will be open to getting a job.
 This will gradually change the longer you are in the free world.
 So, do not delay taking action.
 Get out there and start applying as soon as you walk out of prison.